Trump Once Demanded Barack Obama’s College Grades

 — Amanda Holpuch (@holpuch) February 27, 2019

 In his opening statement, Cohen lobbed a long list of charges at the president.
-He said that he has “suspicions” that the president colluded with Russia, denounced Trump as having made racist comments in public settings.
+He said that he has “suspicions” that the president colluded with Russia, then denounced Trump for allegedly having made racist comments in public settings.

-Cohen, who said in court while pleading guilty last year that he was directed by the president to make hush money payments to women, and before the committee, Cohen also produced documentation that he was reimbursed for those payments.
-The former lawyer, who is set to report to prison in May, also shared stories about Trump cheating people in business deals, and testified that it was often his personal duty to tell Trump business associates that they would not be paid.
+Cohen said in court while pleading guilty last year that he was directed by the president to make hush money payments to women.
+Before the committee today, Cohen also produced documentation that he was reimbursed for those payments.
+The former lawyer, who is set to report to prison in May, also shared stories about Trump cheating people in business deals and testified that it was often his personal duty to tell Trump business associates that they would not be paid.

-Cohen, earlier this week, was disbarred from practicing law in the state of New York.
+Earlier this week, Cohen was disbarred from practicing law in the state of New York.